-The Applicant and individuals and organisations that make submissions on this Application will be notified at each stage of the assessment.
-If the draft variation to the Code is approved by the FSANZ Board, that decision will be notified to Council.
-If the approval of food derived from insect-protected, herbicide-tolerant cotton line GHB119 is not subject to review, the Applicant and stakeholders, including the public, will be notified of the gazettal of the variation to the Code in the national press and on the website.
+The Applicant and individuals and organisations that made submissions on this Application were notified at each stage of the assessment.

+This Approval Report and the decision of the FSANZ Board to approve the variation to Standard 1.5.2, if made, will be notified to the Ministerial Council.
+If the approval of food derived from insect-protected and herbicide-tolerant cotton line GHB119 is not subject to review, the Applicant and stakeholders, including the public, will be notified of the gazettal of the variation to the Code in the national press and on the website.